kukuu/software-dev-and-page-life-cycles/page-life-cycle.md

 ### Page Unload
 Unload phase helps to:
-- Clean all the unwanted information
+- Clean all unwanted information
 - Cleans the memory once page is sent to the USER.

 ## Related Articles